mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

 should be none or one) and replaces its description with a default ServerDescription of type "Unknown".
 Additionally, the `error` field of the new `ServerDescription` object MUST include a descriptive error explaining that it was invalidated because the primary was determined to be stale.
-Drivers MAY additionally specify whether this was due to an electionId or setVersion mismatch.
+Drivers MAY additionally specify whether this was due to an electionId or setVersion mismatch as described in the [ServerDescripion.error section](#error).
 A multi-threaded client MUST [request an immediate check](server-monitoring.md#requesting-an-immediate-check) for that server as soon as possible.

 If the old primary server version is 4.0 or earlier, the client MUST clear its connection pool for the old primary, too: the connections are all bad because the old primary has closed its sockets.
 If the old primary server version is 4.2 or